erlang/otp/HOWTO/INSTALL.md

     implementation available, you typically want to try using the `libatomic_ops` library.
 It can be downloaded from
     <http://www.hpl.hp.com/research/linux/atomic_ops/>.
+*   `--disable-smp-require-native-atomics` - By default `configure` will fail if an SMP runtime system is about to be built, and no implementation for native atomic memory accesses can be found.
+If this happens, you are encouraged to find a native atomic implementation that can be used, e.g., using `libatomic_ops`, but by passing `--disable-smp-require-native-atomics` you can build using a fallback implementation based on mutexes or spinlocks.
+    Performance of the SMP runtime system will however suffer immensely without an implementation for native atomic memory accesses.

 If you or your system has special requirements please read the `Makefile` for additional configuration information.